Smoothness-Adaptive Contextual Bandits: Adaptivity to Smoothness

-When the estimated smoothness in the \texttt{SACB} policy is less than 1, that is, $\hat{\beta}_{\texttt{SACB}}\le 1$, one may deploy the \textit{Adaptively Binned Successive Elimination} (\verb|ABSE|) policy from \cite{perchet2013multi} as the input non-adaptive policy $\pi_0$ to guarantee rate-optimal performance without prior information on the smoothness.
-This is formalized by the following Corollary.
+When the estimated smoothness in the \texttt{SACB} policy is less than 1, that is, $\hat{\beta}_{\texttt{SACB}}\le 1$, one may deploy the \textit{Adaptively Binned Successive Elimination} (\verb|ABSE|) policy from \cite{perchet2013multi} as the non-adaptive input policy $\pi_0$ to guarantee rate-optimal performance without prior information on the smoothness of the payoff functions.
+This is formalized by the following corollary.